Concerning the COVID-19 situation:

 The Dana 30 carrier and axles

-out of a Jeep, and John Deere models 140 above serial number 63,905, and
+out of a Jeep and John Deere garden tractor models 140 above serial number

-all JD models 300, 312, 314, 316 and 317 will also work in a Cub Cadet transaxle.
+63,905, and all John Deere garden tractor models 300, 312, 314, 316 and 317

 This particular carrier and

-This carrier and axles are actually easier to install than the Chrysler unit
+axle/wheel flanges.
+This carrier and axles are actually easier to install

-because less machining is required, and when machined and installed correctly,
+than the Chrysler unit because less machining is required, and when machined

-and used with a
+and installed correctly, and used with a

 ring gear snubber, they're just as strong the 7-1/4" Chrysler

-carrier and axles.
-They should hold up well when used in a Cub Cadet pulling
+carrier and axles as mentioned above.
+It should hold up well when used in

-tractor with a 50+ c.i.
-Modified, highly modified V-twin or a 3-cylinder
+a Cub Cadet pulling tractor with a 50+ c.i.
+Modified, highly modified V-twin

-turbo-charged Diesel engine.
+or a turbo-charged 3-cylinder Diesel engine.

-The below Ê was written on 01/19/02 by Jim Williams (jrwilliams@go-concepts.com (Jim Williams)) This is his experience with a Ford Pinto rear end:
+The below Ê was written on 01/19/02 by Jim Williams (jrwilliams@go-concepts.com (Jim Williams)) This is his experience with a Ford Pinto rear end.

 Hi folks.
 As for the year of the Pinto rear end, it was already out of